simvue-io/docs/docs/python-client.md

 ## Configuration

 The `config` method can be used to set some configuration options.
+It should be called before calling `init`.

 * `suppress_errors`: if set to `True` problems with the Simvue client will trigger exceptions.
 By default this is `False`.
 * `queue_blocking`: when set to `True` the metrics and events queues will block if they become full.
 By default this is `False`, meaning that metrics and/or events will be silently dropped if either of the queues fills.
+* `queue_size`: maximum numbers of items which can be stored in the metrics and events queues.
+The default is 10000.
+For extremely high-frequency metrics or events it might be necessary to increase this number.